 - Will require an inspection within the next succeeding registration year.

-NOTE: The fees for a biennial registration are simply double of what the standard annual registration fees are, so that you are paying for the full 2 years (see “Registration Renewal Fees” below).
+NOTE: The fees for a 2 year registration are simply double of what the standard 1 year registration fees (see “Registration Renewal Fees” below).
 However, you will also be responsible for an additional $5.25 fee on a 2 year registration.

 The Ohio state motor vehicle registrar will send you a vehicle registration renewal notice 45 days before the expiration of your vehicle registration.
 When you get your notice, you will need to verify that all the personal and vehicular information is correct.
 The registration notice will let you know the method(s) that you may use to renew your registration (online, by phone, by mail, or in person).